This blog may contain affiliate links. Read our disclosure policy for more info.

 Parking at Lake Louise

 One very important thing you need to know about visiting Lake Louise is the parking problem.
-To put it simply, you need to arrive early if you want to get a parking spot.
+To put it simply, you need to arrive early if you want to get a parking spot up at the lake.

 The same goes for Moraine Lake, however, it’s even worse!
 If you want to know more, check out our guide to parking at Moraine Lake – it’s a must-read before you go!